christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 1. **Process the recipe using the training set:** This involves any estimation or calculations based on the training set.
 For our recipe, the training set will be used to determine which predictors should be converted to dummy variables and which predictors will have zero-variance in the training set, and should be slated for removal.
 2. **Apply the recipe to the training set:** We create the final predictor set on the training set.
 3. **Apply the recipe to the test set:** We create the final predictor set on the test set.
 Nothing is recomputed and no information from the test set is used here; the dummy variable and zero-variance results from the training set are applied to the test set.
+That is very important as the test simulates new and unseen data to the model and must not have any impact on training the model.

 To simplify this process, we can use a model workflow, which pairs a model and recipe together.
 This is a straightforward approach because different recipes are often needed for different models, so when a model and recipe are bundled, it becomes easier to train and test workflows.
 We’ll use the `workflows` package from tidymodels to bundle our parsnip model (`lr_mod`) with our recipe (`flights_rec`).